 Within the context of a divorce in Texas, there are two portions to a case.
-If you are a parent of children who will be a subject of that divorce then you will be concerned with issues related to child custody as well as issues related to the division of your community estate.
-Depending upon what issues are relevant to you and your family you should begin to prepare for learning and developing a strategy towards dividing up not only your property but also your children's time between you and your spouse.
+If you are a parent of children who will be a subject of that divorce, you will be concerned with issues related to child custody and issues related to the division of your community estate.
+Depending upon what issues are relevant to you and your family, you should begin to prepare for learning and developing a strategy towards dividing up your property and your children's time between you and your spouse.
 As the old saying goes, those who fail to prepare should prepare to fail.
-This is not trying to be too pessimistic or negative but you can rest assured that if you do not prepare in your case your spouse and their attorney will be prepared.
-As a result, you will want to make sure that you are knowledgeable of the issues that you are going to face and have a game plan to attack your goals.
+This is not trying to be too pessimistic, but you can rest assured that your spouse and their attorney will be prepared if you do not prepare in your case.
+As a result, you will want to make sure that you are knowledgeable of the issues you will face and have a game plan to attack your goals.

 Texas is what is known as a Community property state.
-These are laws that were inherited from Spanish civil law when it came to how property should be divided upon divorce.
+These are laws inherited from Spanish civil law when it came to how property should be divided upon divorce.
 Most states in our country follow common law principles of dividing marital property in a divorce.
-Texas and a handful of other states follow Community property principles and that can have a dramatic effect on how property in your marriage is divided up once you get divorced.
-I would like to spend some time discussing with you today what is Community property, what it means for your divorce, and most specifically what it means regarding a potential division of your retirement benefits.
+Texas and a handful of other states follow Community property principles, which can dramatically affect how property in your marriage is divided up once you get divorced.
+I want to spend some time discussing with you today what is Community property, what it means for your divorce, and most specifically, what it means regarding a potential division of your retirement benefits.

 What sort of property is divided in a Texas divorce?

 Only Community property may be divided into Texas divorce.
-In general, Community property in Texas is made up of property and debts that were acquired or in curd during your marriage.
+In general, Community property in Texas is made up of property and debts acquired or in curd during your marriage.
 This is opposed to separate property that you or your spouse may own individually.
-Separate property cannot be divided in a divorce and is typically any property that you purchased before your marriage or any debt in curd before your marriage.
-Many times separate property does figure into the ultimate in the game of how property is divided up but it does not have to be.
+Separate property cannot be divided in a divorce and is typically any property you purchased before your marriage or any debt in curd before your marriage.
+Often, the separate property does figure into the ultimate in how property is divided up, but it does not have to be.

 There is a Community property presumption in place at the beginning of your divorce that all property is community-owned.
-This means that property, income, and debts are all presumed to be a community in nature and a few want to argue that particular debts or property are separately owned by you or your spouse evidence will need to be produced to corroborate these assertions.
+This means that property, income, and debts are all presumed to be a community in nature.
+A few want to argue that you separately own particular debts or property, or your spouse's evidence will need to be produced to corroborate these assertions.
 Community property technically encompasses any income or property earned during the divorce case itself.
 Separate property exceptions to this rule are property inherited during your marriage or divorce or gifted specifically either to you or your spouse individually.

-Getting back to the title subject of today's blog post, when we talk about benefits like disability payments, workers compensation, 401K accounts, and pensions that are acquired during your marriage these are considered to be Community property at, as well.
-If you own a separate property investment or rental home in that property or investment generates income during your marriage then that income is also considered to be Community property.
+Getting back to the title subject of today's blog post, when we talk about benefits like disability payments, workers compensation, 401K accounts, and pensions that are acquired during your marriage, these are considered to be Community property at, as well.
+If you own a separate property investment or rental home in that property or investment generates income during your marriage, then that income is also considered community property.

 How can you determine whether or not a particular asset or debt is a community or separate?